pbfrandsen/CBA_genomics_workshop/01_kmer_counting_genomescope.md

 $ cp /grphome/fslg_nanopore/nobackup/archive/genomics_workshop_byu_may_24/m54336U_230309_163624.hifi_reads.fastq.gz .
 ```

 Remember to include the `.`.
-That is indicates that you want the file destination to be your current working directory.
+The `.` indicates that you want the file destination to be your current working directory.
 Now, make a new file called `files.txt` that contains the names of all of the files that you want to assess.
 In this case, we only have a single `FASTQ` file, but you could be using multiple sequencing runs and could add those all to your `files.txt` file.
 You can create this file with:

 `$ ls *fastq.gz > files.txt`